 In the age of Industry 4.0, global manufacturers are turning to automation to improve their productivity and lower costs.
 The global market size of Robotic Process Automation (RPA) is set to reach $30.85 billion by 2030.

-Manufacturing companies are also using technologies like AI and RPA to streamline back-office processes like vendor payments, communication, and report generation.
+Manufacturing companies also use technologies like AI and RPA to streamline back-office processes like vendor payments, communication, and report generation.

 Here is a detailed look at the challenges, business applications, and benefits of RPA in the manufacturing domain.

 According to Ernst & Young, nearly 30-50% of initial RPA projects fail.
-Among the major challenges, RPA implementation incurs high upfront costs.
-Enterprises fail to understand that, on the positive side, RPA provides healthy returns on investment in a relatively shorter period.
-Additionally, organizations fail to align their business and IT objectives when implementing RPA.
+Among the significant challenges, RPA implementation incurs high upfront costs.
+Enterprises need to understand that, on the positive side, it provides healthy returns on investment in a relatively shorter period.
+Additionally, organizations must align their business and IT objectives when implementing RPA.

-David Wright of Deloitte Consulting points out that “IT is absolutely critical to the successful deployment of RPA.”
-He adds that the support of strategic technology initiatives can bring a “significant difference in both speed and cost.”
+David Wright of Deloitte Consulting points out, “IT is absolutely critical to the successful deployment of RPA.”
+He adds that supporting strategic technology initiatives can bring a “significant difference in speed and cost.”

-Manufacturing organizations that implement RPA without this support tend to create “implementation silos” in their IT infrastructure and architecture.
+Manufacturing organizations implementing RPA without this support tend to create “implementation silos” in their IT infrastructure and architecture.

-Besides this challenge, some organizations do not have a clear and consistent RPA strategy.
+Besides this challenge, some organizations need a clear and consistent RPA strategy.
 Zeeshan Rajan of PwC emphasizes, “RPA is a technology that is easy to use, but things take time, and so does an RPA implementation.”
 A successful RPA implementation requires significant business transformation and change management.

 Implementation of RPA in the Manufacturing industry